-While we welcome applications from students with a wide range of experiences and a diversity of undergraduate degrees, we recommend that you have a BA or BSc in Anthropology or an allied field.
+While we welcome applications from students with a wide range of experiences and a diversity of undergraduate degrees, we recommend that you have a B.A. or B.S. in Anthropology or an allied field.
 If you do not, then we have a set of pre-requisite classes that you must take after you matriculate.

 If you have a specific problem submitting your application, please contact the graduate coordinator in Anthropology as soon as possible.
 For more information about applying and how to be successful in gaining admission see our FAQs.

 If you are interested in receiving more information about the M.A. in Anthropology at SF State, then send us your contact details by filling out this form.

 To apply for a place on the M.A., please complete the CalApply on-line application process.

 The University uses CalApply for applications to its graduate programs.
 Note that the CapApply on-line forms are many and you will need to budget time to complete them.
 For the Anthropology Department, we are more interested in the "Program Materials" that CalApply will prompt you to upload near the end of their process.
 We strongly suggest that you start working on the Program Materials early in your application process; in the next section of this webpage, you will find details of the materials that we require.
 If you have any questions about the Program Materials (especially with respect to your Statement of Purpose), then contact the Graduate Coordinator in Anthropology (Doug Bailey), who will work with you to complete and submit your Program Materials.

 CalApply will request the following Program Materials.
 These are the documents that the Anthropology Department will use to review your application.

 One-page Curriculum Vitae